keesiemeijer/meta-date-archive/readme.md

 The format for the start and end date custom field values is `YYYYMMDD` (Year Month Day).
 Example 20150521.

-If you only give the end date custom field to a post the plugin assumes the start date is on the same date.
+**Note**: If you only give the end date custom field to a post the plugin assumes the start date is on the same date.

 ## Registering the start and end date custom field keys
-By default the custom field keys are `meta_start_date` and `meta_end_date`.
+The start and end date custom field keys are by default `meta_start_date` and `meta_end_date`.

 To register your own start and end date custom field keys use this in your (child) theme's functions.php file.